Cyb3rhq/cyb3rhq-dashboard-plugins/plugins/main/public/react-services/error-management/docs/README.md

 # Error sources

 - Operational errors (development) - Native javascript errors
-- Wazuh API errors
+- Cyb3rhq API errors
 - Indexer Error
 - Http errors
 - Etc

-Our frontend server-side have a intermedial layer between the frontend and the backend APIs like Indexer and Wazuh.
+Our frontend server-side have a intermedial layer between the frontend and the backend APIs like Indexer and Cyb3rhq.
 This layer catch the error and categorize them by type and add a custom error code.

  ### Error codes: code
- * wazuh-api-Indexer 20XX
+ * cyb3rhq-api-Indexer 20XX
- * wazuh-api         30XX
+ * cyb3rhq-api         30XX
- * wazuh-Indexer     40XX
+ * cyb3rhq-Indexer     40XX
- * wazuh-reporting   50XX
+ * cyb3rhq-reporting   50XX
  * unknown           1000